Skip to content

 Anti-patterns

-This page collects common implementation mistakes that make agents harder to reason about, harder to maintain, or more likely to behave incorrectly at runtime.
+This page collects common implementation mistakes that make agents harder to predict, harder to maintain, or more likely to behave incorrectly at runtime.

 The general rule is simple: keep prompts focused on conversation, keep Python focused on deterministic logic, and make control flow explicit.